ardaku/wavy/README.md

-# wavy
+# Wavy
-Audio recording &amp; playback.
+Cross-platform real-time audio recording &amp; playback.

+The sound waves are _so_ wavy!